Mitchell K. Hall

 Mitchell K. Hall is professor of history at Central Michigan University.
 Hall is a specialist in the study of peace and war, and the Vietnam War.
 He was editor of the journal Peace & Change, and is a past president of the Peace History Society.
+He taught for two years at Indiana University–Purdue University Indianapolis before arriving at CMU in 1989. joined CMU in 1989.